paulgribble/GribbleLab/faq.md

 date: July 17, 2019
 ---

+# FAQ

+- This FAQ can be found at: [https://www.gribblelab.org/faq.html](https://www.gribblelab.org/faq.html)
+- A .pdf version can be downloaded from: [https://www.gribblelab.org/faq.pdf](https://www.gribblelab.org/faq.pdf)

 # Contact Information

 - My office is WIRB 4122.
 Our lab rooms are WIRB 3141, 3133, and 2108